 The focus of the arbitristas’ concerns was Castile.
 As in the 16th century, Castile was the driving force behind what was happening nationally and internationally.
 Castile in fact became synonymous with Spain, since important decisions that affected the course of history during this period were made in the heart of Castile: Madrid.

-At the beginning of the 17th century, Spain possessed large chunks of Latin America and the Philippines.
-In addition, there were the Portuguese possessions, including territories, forts and trading posts in Brazil, along the coast of Africa, India and the Far East.
-Since these were administered by Portugal, they were not strictly speaking “Spanish,” but since the king of Spain was also the king of Portugal from 1580 (to 1668) whatever happened in Portuguese territories was of immediate concern to Spain.
+At the beginning of the 17th century, Spain possessed large chunks of Latin America and the Philippines, as well as territories, forts and trading posts –established by the Portuguese– in Brazil, along the coast of Africa, India and the Far East.

 Indications of Spain’s erosion of power during the 17th century are: